WoongDemianPark/unify-emotion-datasets/README.md

 3. It smells sooty
 4. What a nasty person!
 5. I must have a disinfecting
-6. That is a gangerous woman
+6. That is a dangerous woman
 7. But he is so big and ugly
 8. What an absurd idea
 9. It is very naughty